Disney Dream

-The Disney Dream is a cruise ship operated by Disney Cruise Line, part of The Walt Disney Company.
-She is the third of the fleet, and first of its Dream-class.
-She currently sails four-day, and five-day cruises to the Bahamas and the Western Caribbean calling at Cozumel and Grand Cayman as well as Disney's private island Castaway Cay.
-In May 2023 the Disney Dream will sail across the Atlantic Ocean and begin sailings in Europe.
-The other four ships in the fleet are the Disney Magic, Disney Wonder, Disney Fantasy, and Disney Wish.
-She entered service in 2011; her sister ship, Disney Fantasy, was deployed in 2012.
+Disney Dream is a cruise ship operated by Disney Cruise Line, which is part of The Walt Disney Company's Disney Experiences division.
+She is the third ship of the overall fleet and the first of the Dream class, and was followed by a sister ship, the Disney Fantasy.

 History and construction

 In February 2007, Disney Cruise Line announced that it had commissioned two new ships.
 The first steel cut, for scrollwork on the ship's hull, was in March 2009, at the Meyer Werft shipyards in Papenburg, Germany.
 Later that month the two ships were named, with Disney Dream set to enter service first, followed by her sister ship, Disney Fantasy.
 The design of Disney Dream was unveiled at a press conference in New York City, on October 29, 2009.

 The keel of Disney Dream was laid on August 19, 2009.
 On June 1, 2010, the final section of the ship, the bow, was put into its place, completing the exterior, with work continuing on the interior of the ship.
-Float-out took place on October 30, 2010, and Disney Dream had her maiden voyage on January 26, 2011.
+Float-out took place on October 30, 2010.
+The ship left the yard in November and had her maiden voyage on January 26, 2011.

 Disney Cruise Line took possession of Disney Dream on December 8, 2010.
 She arrived in Port Canaveral, Florida on January 4, 2011.
 Disney Dream was christened on January 19, 2011, by Jennifer Hudson, who began her career as an entertainer on Disney Wonder.
 Disney Dream's maiden voyage began on January 26, 2011, calling on Nassau, The Bahamas, and Disney's private island, Castaway Cay.

-Since the ship's launch the Disney Dream has sailed almost exclusively on three and four-night sailings to Castaway cay and Nassau.
-It has now announced plans to debut itineraries for European destinations as of summer 2023.
-This will include the United Kingdom, France, Spain, Norway, Denmark, Greece and Italy.
-On June 7th, 2022, Disney Dream relocated to her new home port in Miami.
+Since the ship's launch, the Disney Dream has sailed almost exclusively on three and four-night sailings to Castaway Cay and Nassau.
+It announced plans to debut itineraries for European destinations as of summer 2023.
+This included the United Kingdom, France, Spain, Norway, Denmark, Greece and Italy.
+On June 7, 2022, Disney Dream temporarily relocated to Miami.
+On November 20, 2023, Disney Dream moved to her new home port at Port Everglades' Cruise Terminal 4.

+On June 29, 2025, a girl fell into the water from the fourth deck of the ship.
+Her father jumped into save her, and an overboard alert was issued on the ship.
+Crew from the ship rescued the pair 10 minutes after they had entered the water.